microsoft/commercial-marketplace-solutions/function/ama-custom-billing-notification-webhook/README.md

 # Deploy Metered Listenner App for Azure Marketplace Managed-App:

-This demo shows how to deploy azure function to monitor managed app notification and emit meter usage events to marketplace using predefined dimensions and quantities based on config.
+This demo shows HOW-TO deploy azure function to listen to  managed app **Notification Endpoint URL** and emit meter usage events to marketplace using **predefined** dimensions and quantities based on config.

 ## Design
 The following diagrm shows the overall workflow for this demo
 ![Diagram](./images/Diagram.png)

-## Custom billing Senarios

-The source code show two different senario for custom billing.

-1. One Time Fee custom billing that happening once the managed resources are created.
-Please refer to [custom-billing folder](./custom-billing)

-1. Recurring custom Free billing that happening once the managed resources are created.
-Please refer to [recurring-custom-billing folder](./recurring-custom-billing)

 ## Important Configuration